zorael/kameloso/README.md

 To connect to Twitch servers you must first build a configuration that includes support for it, which is currently either `twitch` or `dev`. **All pre-compiled binaries available from under [Releases](https://github.com/zorael/kameloso/releases) already have this built-in.**

-You must also supply an [OAuth authorisation token](https://en.wikipedia.org/wiki/OAuth).
-Assuming you have a configuration file set up to connect to Twitch, run the bot with `--set twitch.keygen` to start the captive process of generating one.
+You will also require an [OAuth authorisation token](https://en.wikipedia.org/wiki/OAuth).
+Assuming you have a configuration file set up to connect to Twitch, it will automatically start the guide to requesting one upon connecting, if none is present.
+Run the bot with `--set twitch.keygen` to force it if it doesn't, or if your token expired.
+(They last for about 60 days.)

 It will open a browser window, in which you are asked to log onto Twitch *on Twitch's own servers*.
 Verify this by checking the page address; it should end with `.twitch.tv`, with the little lock symbol showing the connection is secure.

 > Note: At no point is the bot privy to your Twitch login credentials!
 The logging-in is wholly done on Twitch's own servers, and no information is sent to any third parties.
 The code that deals with this is open for audit; [`requestTwitchKey` in `twitchbot/keygen.d`](source/kameloso/plugins/twitchbot/keygen.d).